 The practice of buying and selling military positions and ranks has a long history, even if today it is strictly forbidden in almost all armed forces.
 For example, from 1683 to 1871, most commissions in the British Army were paid for.
-This was not a matter of bribes and back-handers, rather it was the officially-sanctioned system, with established prices for each rank in each type of military unit.
-Rather than a form of corruption, it was seen as a guard against corruption, ensuring that officers were men of private means who would not need to engage in pillaging or profiteering.
+This was not a matter of bribes and back-handers, but rather an officially-sanctioned system with established prices for each rank in each type of military unit.
+This practice was perceived as a guard against corruption, ensuring that officers were men of private means who would not need to engage in pillaging or profiteering.
 Of course, there was also widespread corruption in the system, with commissions frequently being sold to the highest bidder well above the official price.
-One can well imagine that monetary payments, now illegal, did not immediately disappear from the military promotion system when the practice of selling commissions was officially abolished in 1871, but let us leave this question to one side.
+Monetary payments, now illegal, did not immediately disappear from the military promotion system when the practice of selling commissions was officially abolished in 1871, and have lived on in other military systems.

 The PLA – careers for sale

-Outlawing such practices doesn’t mean that they no longer occur.
-In China, the practice appears to be endemic, one of the major forms of military corruption, and now the subject of a fierce crackdown by the regime of President Xi Jingping.
+In China, the practice appears to be endemic and one of the major forms of military corruption.
+It is now the subject of a fierce crackdown by the regime of President Xi Jingping.

 Paying bribes to more senior officers for promotions seems to be commonplace.
 Payments are also frequently required for enlistment in the People’s Liberation Army (PLA), or for ensuring good results in entrance exams, especially in rural areas where the military may be regarded as a promising career option and a route out of poverty.
 One journalist purportedly seeking admission to the PLA for their son was quoted a price of 80-90,000 Yuan (about USD 16,000), although the amount would vary considerably depending on a family’s connections.

-At the top of this pyramid of corruption stood, until recently, General Guo Boxiong, who from 2002-2012 was one of two vice-chairs of the Central Military Commission (CMC) of the Chinese Communist Party, which governs the PL., The two vice-chairs are second in rank only to the head of the Communist Party, who in recent decades has also served as president.
+At the top of this pyramid of corruption stood, until recently, General Guo Boxiong, who from 2002-2012 was one of two vice-chairs of the Central Military Commission (CMC) of the Chinese Communist Party, which governs the PLA, The two vice-chairs are second-in-rank only to the head of the Communist Party, who in recent decades has also served as president.
 Guo was also a member of the Party’s Politburo.

 In China, the PLA is subordinate to the Communist Party, not to the government.
 There is a Ministry of National Defence, but this institution primarily manages domestic and international communication for the military, rather than controlling the PLA.

-The investigations and convictions seemingly proved President Xi promise in 2012 to go after both ‘tigers’ and ‘flies’ in his crackdown on corruption, and revealed that some leaders systematically abused their positions to take payments for senior-level promotions.
+The investigations and convictions seemingly fulfilled President Xi promise in 2012 to go after both ‘tigers’ and ‘flies’ in his crackdown on corruption, and revealed that some leaders systematically abused their positions to take payments for senior-level promotions.
 The investigations also raised uneasy questions about just how ubiquitous the practice was.
 If the most senior officers had to pay the likes of Guo and Xu for their positions, it is entirely likely that many of them were recouping their investment by demanding similar bribes from their subordinates, and so on down the chain of command.
-Personnel management, i.e. appointments and promotions, is the responsibility of the PLA’s Political Department, and one of the areas most subject to corruption.
+Personnel management (i.e. appointments and promotions) is the responsibility of the PLA’s Political Department, and one of the areas most subject to corruption.

 But it was far from the only one, and indeed the probe found corruption in every department and area of PLA activity.
 Two other departments especially subject to corruption were the General Logistics Department (GLD), responsible for PLA finances, construction, fuel, health, and real estate, and the General Armaments Department (GAD), responsible for procurement.
 Embezzlement, abuse of expenses, taking bribes for contracts, and illegal sale and resale of real estate and property, are some of the varied forms corruption takes, according to a report in the PLA Daily, the PLA’s official newspaper.